Melbourne Beth Din: History

-From the 1960s the Beth Din had a series of long standing heads, beginning with Isaac Rapaport and Sholem Gutnick.
+Having been re-established in 1961 after communication with the Sydney Beth Din, the Beth Din had a series of long standing chairmen, beginning with Isaac Rapaport and Sholem Gutnick.
 Under Gutnick's leadership, the Beth Din was accused of nepotism, lack of transparency and financial irregularities in what was described as a "one-man operation".
 Gutnick would appoint judges without consulting other rabbis in the community, despite the protests of the communal rabbinate.
 Following Gutnick's tenure, the Beth Din was closed down and restructured under the joint control of the Rabbinical Council of Victoria (RCV) and the Council of Orthodox Synagogue of Victoria (COSV), and Mordechai Gutnick was appointed senior judge.

 In 2017, the MBD conducted a wide-ranging review of its procedures that included rabbis currently sitting on the Beth Din, other communal rabbis, and lay people.

 Conversions

 One of the roles of the MBD is to oversee Orthodox conversions to Judaism.
 This process is often mired in controversy, with London at times overruling the decisions of the Australian Beth Din, and the topic causing tension between Joseph Abrahams and his community, forcing the rabbi to briefly resign his post.
 This difficulty in conversion in the early days of the settlement of Australia led to many Jews marrying non-Jews and assimilating into Australian culture.
 Today many of the conversions performed are done for marriage or due to Jewish ancestry.

 Today, the process of converting internationally is mired in controversy and politics especially in Israel.
 In this environment, the MBD is one of the few internationally recognised conversion programs.
 However, the program regularly takes several years, and requires extensive examinations before the Beth Din will consider a convert.
 However, in spite of this most Orthodox synagogues in Melbourne will direct conversion candidates to the MBD.

 In recent years a number of conversion courts have been set up independently of the MBD.
 These have been run by rabbis Yaron Gottlieb, Meir Rabi, and the Ark Centre.

 The conversions performed by the Ark Centre caused some controversy when MBD rejected all their conversions, although they offered a path to conversion for those who were converted through the Ark.
 It is unclear what the status of the converts who did not take up the path to conversion.
 This decision was a rejection of Rabbi Yisrael Rosen who oversaw the conversions from Israel, and in opposition to the Halacha, and a longstanding convention in Orthodoxy.